anjesh/internship-test/devops/docker-me/readme.md

 ## Docker me

-If you are hearing Docker for the first time, you should be elated.
-You get to learn something.
-Take your time to explore and learn.
+If this is the first time you have heard of 'Docker', you should be excited!
+You get to learn something new!
+Take your time to explore and learn, and show us what you can do.

 ### What you need to do

-* Take a [git class in codeschool](https://www.codeschool.com/courses/try-git) if you haven’t already.
+* If you haven’t already done so, take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
 * Create a private repo called “yipl-docker-me” in [bitbucket](https://bitbucket.org)
-* Solve the problem below
+* Solve the problem detailed below
-* Push your code to the repo (make sure that you have multiple number of commits with proper messages)
+* Push your code to the repo (make sure that you have multiple numbers of commits with proper messages)
 * Invite internship-bitbucket@yipl.com.np to that particular private repo

 #### Problem

-Create a Dockerfile to automate the following tasks
+Create a Dockerfile which can automate the following tasks:

 * Use the alpine linux image
 * Setup nginx server